DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 2. Create a secret with the Okta Server certificate

     To allow ODM services to access Okta Server, it is mandatory to provide the Okta Server certificate.
-    You can create the secret as follow:
+    You can create the secret as follows:

     ```
     keytool -printcert -sslserver <OKTA_SERVER_NAME> -rfc > okta.crt